reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 ## React Optimizing Compiler {/*react-optimizing-compiler*/}

 Since our previous update we’ve been actively iterating on the design of React Forget, an optimizing compiler for React.
-We’ve previously talked about it as an “auto-memoizing compiler”, and that is true in some sense.
+We’ve previously talked about it as an "auto-memoizing compiler", and that is true in some sense.
 But building the compiler has helped us understand React’s programming model even more deeply.
 A better way to understand React Forget is as an automatic *reactivity* compiler.

 The core idea of React is that developers define their UI as a function of the current state.
 You work with plain JavaScript values — numbers, strings, arrays, objects — and use standard JavaScript idioms — if/else, for, etc — to describe your component logic.
 The mental model is that React will re-render whenever the application state changes.
 We believe this simple mental model and keeping close to JavaScript semantics is an important principle in React’s programming model.